skhatiri/Aerialist/docs/PX4_installation.md

 ## Installation Using bash script

-We have prepared a [bashsript](../setup_script/px4_avoidance_aerialist_setup.sh) to automate all the steps of installing PX4 and Aerialist in one shot.
+We have prepared a [bash script](../setup_script/px4_avoidance_aerialist_setup.sh) to automate all the steps of installing PX4 and Aerialist in one shot.
 This has only been tested in a fresh Ubuntu 18.04, so may not fully work for your specific configurations.

 We recommend you to use a fresh installed Ubuntu environment to set up Aerialist in order to avoid dependency issues.
 The script was tested in a virtual machine in VMWare.